-Councillors may decline the provision of Council IT equipment.
+Councillors may decline the provision of Council IT equipment, provide they have suitable devices to access Council network.
 Council will provide storage capacity (owned by Council or linked to Council infrastructure) for Councillors using private equipment when appropriate for Council business storage.